lambdablocks/lambdablocks/docs/tutorial.rst

 which are pieces of Python code able to act on the graph.
 For example, let's try the included :py:mod:`lb.plugins.debug` plugin::

-   blocks.py -f wordcount.yml -p debug
+   blocks.py -f wordcount.yml -p lb.plugins.debug

 This plugin will display an excerpt of the results produced by each block, which allows you to effectively see what every block is